 Mark D. McLaughlin has served as our President and Chief Executive Officer and as a member of our board of directors since August 2011, and as the Chairman of our board of directors since April 2012.
 From August 2009 through July 2011, Mr. McLaughlin served as President and Chief Executive Officer and as a director at VeriSign, Inc., a provider of Internet infrastructure services, and from January 2009 to August 2009, Mr. McLaughlin served as President and Chief Operating Officer at VeriSign.
 From February 2000 through November 2007, Mr. McLaughlin served in several roles at VeriSign, including as Executive Vice President, Products and Marketing.
 Prior to joining VeriSign, Mr. McLaughlin was Vice President, Sales and Business Development at Signio Inc., an Internet payments company acquired by VeriSign in February 2000.
 In January 2011, President Barack Obama appointed Mr. McLaughlin to serve on the President's National Security Telecommunications Advisory Committee.
-Mr. McLaughlin currently serves on the board of directors of OPower, Inc., a provider of cloud-based software to the utility industry.
+Mr. McLaughlin currently serves on the board of directors of OPower, Inc., a provider of cloud-based software to the utility industry and Qualcomm, Inc., a global semiconductor company that designs and markets wireless telecommunications products and services.
 Mr. McLaughlin holds a B.S. from the U.S. Military Academy at West Point and a J.D. from Seattle University School of Law.
 Mr. McLaughlin was selected to serve on our board of directors because of the perspective and experience he brings as our Chief Executive Officer and his extensive background in the technology industry.

 Asheem Chandna has served as a member of our board of directors since April 2005.
 Mr. Chandna has been a Partner at Greylock Partners, a venture capital firm, since September 2003, where he focuses on investments in enterprise IT, including security products.
+From April 2003 to June 2013, Mr. Chandna was a director of Imperva, Inc., a provider of cyber security solutions.
 From April 2003 to October 2009, Mr. Chandna was a director of Sourcefire, Inc., a developer of network security hardware and software.
 From April 1996 to December 2002, Mr. Chandna was Vice President, Business Development and Product Management at Check Point Software.
-Mr. Chandna currently serves on the board of directors of a number of privately held companies and previously served on the board of directors of Imperva, Inc., a data security company, from July 2003 to June 2013.
+Mr. Chandna currently serves on the board of directors of a number of privately held companies.
 Mr. Chandna holds a B.S. in Electrical Engineering and an M.S. in Computer Engineering from Case Western Reserve University.
 Mr. Chandna was selected to serve on our board of directors because of his specific professional experience with Internet security products, his extensive background with enterprise IT companies, and his public and private company board experience.